theNefelibatas/theNefelibatas.github.io/simple-mixed-programming-with-c-and-assembly/index.md

-# Simple Mixed Programming With C and Assembly
+# Simple Mixed Programming With C and Assembly Languages

 <!--more-->